Carrier Selection Rules

 If you choose to apply tags, you'll need to add the tag(s) in the field, as shown in the following screenshot.

-For Exact Delivery Date, you have three options: to not consider exact delivery date for your shipments; to only include shipments with an exact delivery date, or to exclude shipments with an exact delivery date.
+For Exact Delivery Date Matching, you have three options: to not consider exact delivery date for your shipments; to only include shipments with an exact delivery date, or to exclude shipments with an exact delivery date.

-Another selection criterion is Ship Option, which allows you to include or exclude shipments by selected ship option.
+Another selection criterion is Ship Option Matching, which allows you to include or exclude shipments by selected ship option.
 You may multi-select your own configured ship options or Shipium's standard ship options.

-Also within the selection criteria is the option to set a rule for Hazardous Materials.
+Also within the selection criteria is the option to set a rule for Hazardous Materials Matching.
 You can include or exclude shipments matching hazardous material (hazmat) criteria for Limited Quantity Hazmat, Full Hazmat, or Full Hazmat or Limited Quantity Hazmat.

-Within Carrier Criteria, you'll provide your Carrier Service Method Criteria.
-For Eligible Carriers & Methods, you can choose to either include or exclude certain carriers and methods.
-Then you can select which carriers and methods to apply to your rule from the dropdown menu.
+Within Carrier Criteria, you'll provide your Carrier Selection Criteria.
+For Eligible Carriers & Methods, you'll select which carriers and methods to apply to your rule from the dropdown menu.
 The menu provides the option of selecting a carrier and all its associated delivery methods or selecting specific methods by carrier.
 You can select as many carriers and methods as are eligible within your network.
-If a previous rule included or excluded carriers and/or service methods, you can add or remove carriers in a new rule, allowing you to build a set of carriers or filter out carriers/methods based on multiple matching rules.
-In this case, Use Only these carriers would serve to replace another set of configured carriers/methods; Add these carriers would incrementally add new carriers/methods; and Remove these carriers would incrementally remove previously added carriers.

 Complete configuration of a new rule